ifandelse/writing/techpro/web client storage options/post.md

 Ever wondered what your options are when it comes to storing data on the client in your web application?
 Browser support, API features, storage size - like so many DOM features, it can be difficult to know what's available, what browsers support it, and which option is the best fit for your needs.
-We'll take a look at the basics of each major type of client-side storage in this post, look at some of the pros and cons, and discuss some guidelines to keep in mind as you brings these tools to bear in your applications.
+We'll take a look at the basics of each major type of client-side storage in this post, look at some of the pros and cons, and discuss some guidelines to keep in mind as you bring these tools to bear in your applications.

 #First - Let's Fill in the Gaps
-For a long time, the web limped along with one primary form of client side storage: cookies.
+For a long time, the web limped along with one primary form of client-side storage: cookies.
 Browsers typically limited cookies to a size of 4KB, allowing 20 per domain.
 Given today's standards, that's some tiny storage space - and it comes at the (potentially high) price of the cookies being sent with each HTTP request.

 Thankfully, browsers didn't stop there: